roberthorvath/logcalltracer/README.md

 ```

 ### **showLogLevel**: boolean
-When et to true, the output displays the log level.
+When set to true, the output displays the log level.

 ### **inspectOptions**: object
 This library uses `util.inspect` to format arguments.
 You can change the default formatting behavior using the inspectOptions: https://nodejs.org/dist/latest-v16.x/docs/api/util.html#util_util_inspect_object_options